 To add a policy-based routing on Vigor Router, go to Load-Balance/ Route Policy >> General Setup, click on an available index and edit the profile as follows:

-Note that the routing policies are independent to the routing table.
+Note that the routing policies are independent of the routing table.
 Whether the routing policies will override the routing table depends on the “Priority” settings in the rule.
-A number between 0 to 250 represents priority, 0 is the highest, and 250 is lowest.
+A number between 0 to 250 represents priority, 0 is the highest, and 250 is the lowest.
 The priority of the routing table is defined to 150, and the priority of every routing policy is 200 by default, which means that by default, the routing table overrides the policies.
 If you'd like the routing policy to have higher priority than the routing table, set the priority number to a number smaller than 150 (90, for example).
 And of course, if a packet matches the criteria of more than one routing policy, the policy which has the smallest priority number will apply.

 Sometimes the router will not forward a packet even if the destination network is listed explicitly in the routing table, one of the situations is when a LAN host is trying to access another host on a different LAN subnet.
 Since the idea of implementing VLAN and multiple LAN subnets is to divide the local network into multiple broadcast domains, the packets cannot travel across VLAN.